RheingoldRiver/mwcleric/README.md

 ## Logging in

-Currently, bot passwords are supported; legacy login without bot passwords should also work.
+Currently, bot passwords (known as "application passwords" on wiki.gg) are supported; legacy login without bot passwords should also work.
 If you want to add support for another type of login, I'm happy to merge a PR for it.

 If you don't want to log in, you can just create a `WikiClient` / `FandomClient` object and never log in; this is fine if you just want to make Cargo queries etc. However, if you want to edit your wiki, you probably will want to log in.